-- a statement that the CRA that supplied the report did not make the decision to take the adverse action and cannot give the specific reasons for it; and
+- a statement that the company that supplied the report did not make the decision to take the unfavorable action and can't give specific reasons for it; and

-- a notice of the individual's right to dispute the accuracy or completeness of any information the CRA furnished, and the consumer's right to a free report from the CRA upon request within 60 days.
+- a notice of the person's right to dispute the accuracy or completeness of any information the consumer reporting company furnished, and to get a free report from the company if the person asks for it within 60 days.

-The adverse action notice is required even if information in the consumer report was not the main reason for the denial, the increase in security deposit or rent or other adverse action.
-In fact, even if the information in the report plays only a small part in the overall decision, the applicant still must be notified.
+The adverse action notice is required even if information in the consumer report wasn’t the primary reason for the decision.
+Even if the information in the report played only a small part in the overall decision, the applicant or tenant must be notified.